-For the calculation of retirement benefit obligations, the Bank uses the payment calculation method to discount the estimated retirement benefit to the period up to the end of the consolidated fiscal year.
-The difference in mathematical calculation is reported as profit or loss as follows.
+For the calculation of retirement benefit obligations, the Bank uses the payment calculation method to discount the estimated retirement benefit to the period up to the end of the current consolidated fiscal year.
+Actuarial gains and losses are reported as profit or loss as follows.